PrinzAndreas/ModellingProgramming/Teaching/SolutionHints/README.md

 When it comes to the planets, there are very early methods to predict the movements of the planets, the sun and the moon.
 There are even <a href="https://en.wikipedia.org/wiki/Antikythera_mechanism">physical models</a> for that.
 Due to the placement of the Earth in the center, various corrections have to be applied to ensure correctness.
-With those, the model can predict the planet movements with reasonable precision.\\
+With those, the model can predict the planet movements with reasonable precision.<br/>
 However, the model gets much simpler when using a heliocentric perspective.
 </details>